fwd/nano-to/readme.md

 **Limited Commercial Use**

 - ✅ Personal & Open Source
-- ✅ Commercial use where Nano.to Usernames or Checkout is a means, not an end.
+- ✅ Commercial use where Nano.to Usernames/Checkout is a means of business.
-- ❌ Commercial use where Nano.to Usernames or Checkout **IS** the end-product.
+- ❌ Commercial use where Nano.to Usernames/Checkout is re-sold/re-packaged.

 Contact [support@nano.to](mailto:support@nano.to) for licensing questions.